DaRealCodeWritten/PIN-Code-Hasher/README.md

 # PIN-Code-Hasher
-Generates hashes for a range of PIN codes determined by the user
+Generates hashes for a range of PIN codes determined by the user (primarily for rainbow tables)

 # How to use MakePINTables.py
 Simply launch the file with `python3` and any